The GR®653, route from Arles to Compostela

 The course

-• No major difficulty.
+- No major difficulties.
 Please note that there is little accommodation between Auch and Marciac.

 Details of the Gers route